 Make adjustments as needed.
 Now is also a good time to shop around.

 - Can you find better coverage for less money?

 Plan for your taxes and organize all of your papers.
 Don’t forget to check your credit score and dispute any mistakes.
-Also very important, review your insurance and plan doctor’s visits according.
-Check your insurance and have your doctor’s office or hospital run any special visits or test through your insurance so you do not end up with a surprise like I did.
+Also very important, review your insurance and plan doctor’s visits accordingly.
+Check your insurance and have your doctor’s office or hospital run any special visits or tests through your insurance so you do not end up with a surprise as I did.
 The seven steps above will help you have a healthy, happy, financially fit New Year!

 Please leave me a comment if you have any questions!
 What is your favorite way to plan your finances at the beginning of each year?
 Do you have any special methods that are not mentioned above?
 I would love to hear from you!

 Don’t forget to sign up for my Newsletter!